lhao03/lhao03.github.io/content/blog/computer science/computers.md

 ## How a computer works
 Even in my university classes, many students don’t recognize that someone, human, like us, designed the computer the way it is today.
 The use of QWERTY keywords isn't a phenomenon like gravity, it was a design choice.
 Someone is making these choices, and we should learn about these choices because there can be small and large consequences if we don’t.

 Obviously I can't talk about everything about how a computer works.
-But there are 3 "parts" that when put together, allows a computer to work.
+But there are 4 "parts" that when put together, allows a computer to work.

 1. Operating System
 2. File System
 3. Memory
+4. Programming Languages

 ### You better trust your operating system! [todo]